How hard is JUST WALK?

 My medical conditions have changed since I registered for the event

 When you sign in on the morning of the event we will ask you to fill in a small form that must be carried with you at all times on the walk.
 This will include a small section for medical conditions so we have the most up-to-date information about you, and an emergency contact number.
+Our team of medics are on hand on the day if you wish to raise any medical issues with them that may affect you on the walk.

 I am an individual walking the 60km route and I am worried for my safety once it gets dark?